timbarnes/f3/src/doc.md

 ## Debugging

 A single stepper and trace capability allows for viewing interpreted functions as they execute.
-When active, it prints a visual indication of the depth of the return stack, the contents of the stack, and the word being executed.
+When active, it prints the program counter address, a visual indication of the depth of the return stack by indentation, the contents of the stack, and the word being executed.

 The single stepper responds to single character commands (followed by Enter):
 * `s` => take a single step